Android Kunjappan Version 5.25: Plot

-Bhaskaran Poduval (Suraj Venjaramoodu) is a stubborn old man who is very reluctant to get accustomed to any new-age technology and is therefore seen as a 'boomer' by some of the younger men in town.
-He resides in Payyanur with his son Subramanian alias Chuppan (Soubin Shahir), a mechanical engineer.
+In Kerala, Bhaskaran Poduval (Suraj Venjaramoodu) is a stubborn old man who is very reluctant to adapt to modern technology and is therefore seen as a 'boomer' by some of the younger men in town.
+He resides in Payyanur with his son, Subramanian alias Chuppan (Soubin Shahir), a mechanical engineer.
 He is first seen at the Bali ceremony of his friend Kunjappan, who is shown to be a rather short man.
-As Kunjappan's son Vinu is in the middle of performing the ritual, Bhaskaran questions some aspects of the ritual, eventually infuriating Vinu, who storms off in a rage.
+As Kunjappan's son Vinu is in the middle of performing the ritual, Bhaskaran questions some aspects of it, eventually infuriating Vinu, who storms off in a rage.

-Bhaskaran wants his son to be by his side during his last days, and that is why he prohibits his son from applying for any job, and to refuse any job offer he receives.
-Subramanian, in frustration, demands on going to Russia, as he had got a job in a Japanese Robotics firm there.
-This causes an argument between the father and son, which ends in Subramanian leaving for Russia.
+Bhaskaran wants his son to remain by his side during his final days, which is why he forbids him from applying for jobs and insists that he refuse any job offer he receives.
+Frustrated, Subramanian insists on going to Russia, as he has secured a job at a Japanese Robotics firm there.
+This leads to an argument between father and son, which ends with Subramanian leaving for Russia.

 Once there, he meets Hitomi, the daughter of a Malayali father and a Japanese mother, who is very fond of Kerala and Keralites.
-They form a close bond, and Hitomi tells Subramanian about her father who died of Alzheimer's.
-She also introduces him to the robotic home nurse (an android) who took care of her father during his last days.
-While repairing the robot, he gets a call from his cousin Prasannan (Saiju Kurup) (who takes care of Bhaskaran), telling him that the maid that Subramanian had employed to look after Bhaskaran was not good, and that he should immediately return home.
-Subramanian feels guilty about his inability to take care of his father, and he discusses the idea of resigning with Hitomi and his boss.
-However, his boss persuades him not to give up on a promising career for a task that someone else can do.
+They form a close bond, and Hitomi tells Subramanian about her father, who died of Alzheimer's.
+She also introduces him to the robotic home nurse (an android) who cared for her father during his final days.
+While repairing the robot, he receives a call from his cousin Prasannan (Saiju Kurup), who takes care of Bhaskaran, informing him that the maid Subramanian had employed to look after Bhaskaran was unsuitable and that he should return home immediately.
+Subramanian feels guilty about his inability to care for his father, and he discusses the idea of resigning with Hitomi and his boss.
+However, his boss persuades him not to give up a promising career for a task that someone else can do.

-Subramanian returns home with the latest Android Robot (Version 5.25) to take care of his father.
-Although Bhaskaran was hesitant to accept the robot into his life, even being somewhat scared of it at first, eventually develops a strong liking to the robot and then, unexpectedly, becomes too attached to it.
+Subramanian returns home with the latest Android Robot (Version 5.25) to care for his father.
+Although Bhaskaran is initially hesitant to accept the robot into his life, and is even somewhat frightened of it at first, he eventually develops a strong liking for it and unexpectedly becomes deeply attached to it.
 The robot is named Kunjappan (lit. short man), which creates some confusion among the locals, as Vinu's father shares the same name.
 Slowly, the robot becomes irreplaceably close to Bhaskaran's heart.
-Kunjappan also helped Bhaskaran to make contact with his ex-lover Soudamini.
+Kunjappan also helps Bhaskaran reconnect with his former lover Soudamini on Facebook.